 Set boundaries and be firm about what is okay and what is not okay: Reminding them that there are safe ways to express sadness, fear, frustration and anger and that talking about it with a trusted caregiver can help.
 Reactions like physical aggression that causes things to break or other people to get hurt are not acceptable.
 The rules for respect, consideration and kindness don’t change just because we’re in a stressful time.
 These two things contribute greatly to continued growth and development.

-Connect with family outside of your house: Schedule phone calls or video calls with cousins, grandparents, aunts, uncles and friends.
+Talking to kids about coronavirus outside of your house: Schedule phone calls or video calls with cousins, grandparents, aunts, uncles and friends.
 Encourage your children to write letters, make signs for your windows, or think of fun things to do through a phone or video call.
 Take the time to make lists of things to do for when you get bored…because boredom will come.
 It will be easier to get creative and stay busy if you’ve got a running list of games to play and activities to do.

 Stick to a routine: Practicing the routine things your child is used to can help maintain a sense of safety and control.
 These can include waking up and getting dressed, brushing teeth, making the bed and having breakfast on their regular schedule.
 Setting times for eating, playing and learning can also help the days at home get into a rhythm that works for your family.